Alice's favorite photograph, Lapidarium

-Alice Wingwall works with the juxtaposition of images.
+Alice Wingwall works with the double exposure and the juxtaposition of images.
 In her photographs, photomurals, sculpture, site-specific installations and film, she brings together compositional elements, memories and associations.
 The spatial arrangements, evocative prints and words that she creates have a very distinctive presence.

 Alice was born in Indianapolis, Indiana, studied art at Indiana University, architectural history and sculpture at the University of California, Berkeley, where she was awarded an MFA and served as a graduate student instructor.
 She also studied in Paris at the Ecole du Louvre, the Ecole Metiers d'Art (stained glass studio), and the Atelier del Debbio for stone carving.
 With a grant from the Danish government she studied architectural history at the Royal Academy of Art in Copenhagen.